SuperOfficeDocs/superoffice-docs/docs/api/contact/services/list-interests-for-contact-services.md

 description: How to list all selected interests for a contact using services
 author: {github-id}
 so.date: 11.04.2021
-keywords: contact, company, services, API, interest, IContactAgent, SelectableMDOListItem so.topic: howto
+keywords: contact, company, services, API, interest, ContactAgent, SelectableMDOListItem so.topic: howto
 # so.envir:
 # so.client: